codefiasco/text-embeddings-post/post.md

 ---

-First, create an npm project inside the directory you'll use:
+First, create a npm project inside the directory you'll use:

 ```sh
 npm init